 Doors without deadbolts

-When you go on vacation make sure to have your yard mowed on a regular basis.
-Also arrange to have your mail and newspapers picked up.
-Finally, don’t advertise your new purchases by leaving the labeled boxes along the street for garbage pickup.
-An empty flat screen TV box in the front of your house may attract unwanted attention.
+Don’t advertise your new purchases by leaving the labeled boxes along the street for garbage pickup.
+An empty flat screen TV box or Mac laptop box in a recycling bin outside your house may attract unwanted attention.

 Believe it or not, a weak Wi-Fi password could let hackers strategically break into your network and access your home security devices such as your camera, smart lock, door sensors and more.
 Many smart home security developers are not digital security experts, so you’ll want to check the network security of new smart home products before you install them.

 If you notice that parts of your home need fixed or bolstered, address those areas to make sure that you, your family and your personal belongings are safe from thieves and potential harm.

 Originally published 9/22/13.
 Last updated 12/5/18.View home security plans